 The Ontario Student Assistance Program (OSAP) provides need based financial assistance to Ontario residents who are Canadian citizens, permanent residents or protected persons (recognized convention refugees).
-Students in course loads of sixty per cent or greater are considered for both federal and provincial interestfree student loans and grants to assist with educational and living expenses.
-The Ontario Student Opportunity Grant provides partial forgiveness of loans on an annual basis for students who have incurred large debt loads.
-Information concerning the eligibility and assessment criteria may be obtained from Enrolment Services, University of Toronto (416-978-2190).
+Students in course loads of sixty per cent or greater are considered for both federal and provincial interest-free student loans and grants to assist with educational and living expenses.
 It is recommended that returning students apply for OSAP assistance as early as possible and no later than May 31 and new students by the middle of June.
 Students from other Canadian provinces should apply through their provincial financial aid authority.
-For more information visit: http://www.future.utoronto.ca/finances/fees